saeeddhqan/Maryam/README.md

 **OSINT**

  - dns_search
-	> Search in the search engines and other sources for find DNS.
+	> Search in the search engines and other sources to find DNS.
  - email_search
-	> Search in search engines for find emails.
+	> Search in search engines to find emails.
  - docs_search
-	> Search in engines for find related documents.
+	> Search in engines to find related documents.
  - onion_search
-	> onion_search is to create the premier search engine for services residing on the Tor anonymity network.
+	> onion_search is used to create the premier search engine for services residing on the Tor anonymity network.
  - godork
-	> Search your dork in the google and get result
+	> Search google for your dork and get result
  - social_nets
-	> Search for find usernames in social networks.
+	> Search to find usernames in social networks.
  - crawler
-	> Crawl web pages for find links, JS Files, CSS files, Comments And everything else interesting with thread supporting
+	> Crawl web pages to find links, JS Files, CSS files, Comments and everything else interesting, supports threads
  - suggest
  	> Get search engine suggestions